va-li/sky-image-classification/README.md

 - First useful version of the model is trained and saved in [./data/training-runs/mobilenetv3_20241120-195102+0100/best_model.pth](./data/training-runs/mobilenetv3_20241120-195102+0100/best_model.pth).
 - Training was done with fine-tuning the MobileNetV3Large model and using data augmentation.
-- Trained was done on 3222 images, validated on 402 images.
+- Training was done on 3222 images, validated on 402 images.
 Test set not yet used.
 - Training time was around 2h40m on my laptop's NVIDIA GeForce MX150.
 - The model achieves on the validation set a subset accuracy of 89% and a mean Jaccard score of 94%, with a macro averaged precision of 95% and recall of 93% over all five classes.
+- Added basic webapp to classify images using the trained model.
+The webapp is available in [./src/webapp/](./src/webapp/).

 **Example of model output on unseen images**: